Towards an Optimal Bound for the Interleaving Distance on Mapper Graphs: Discussion

 \section{Discussion}

-In this paper, we have given the first available method to compute a bound for the interleaving distance; and to our knowledge, the first code for understanding interleavings on mapper graphs.
-Note that we are being careful to not say that this result ``computes'' the interleaving distance, since the only theoretical guarantee we have is that the algorithm will return a \textit{bound} on the interleaving distance.
-However, we have shown that in some small examples where the true interleaving distance is known, the bound achieved is indeed equal to the interleaving distance.
-We have also shown a basic proof of concept where our code to bound the interleaving distance can be used to compare input images from the MPEG-7 data set.
+In this paper, we present the \emph{first} algorithm for computing a bound on the interleaving distance for mapper graphs and, to our knowledge, the \emph{first} implementation for exploring interleavings on mapper graphs.
+We do this by providing a detailed matrix formulation of interleavings, and including all code in the open source Python package \texttt{cereeberus} \cite{cereeberus}.
+We deliberately avoid claiming that our method “computes’’ the interleaving distance, as our only theoretical guarantee is that the algorithm returns an upper bound.
+Nevertheless, we demonstrate that in several small examples where the true interleaving distance is known, our computed bound matches the exact value.
+We further provide a proof of concept showing that our implementation can be used to compare input images from the MPEG-7 dataset and noisy samples of letters.

-This work is the first step towards the truly practical use of the interleaving distance in applications.
-The computations in the implementation likely have many avenues for further optimization and speedups.
-The most clear place to look for this is in the computation of the distance matrix $D$ (\cref{ssec:DistanceMatrices}).
-Our current implementation uses a breadth first search with a union find data structure to compute the distances at each level individually; we suspect some variant of all-pairs shortest paths algorithms may be employable to somehow compute these distances in a single sweep rather than level-by-level.
+This work represents an initial step toward the practical use of the interleaving distance in applications.
+There are many opportunities for optimization and speed improvements in our implementation.
+The most obvious target is the computation of the distance matrix $D$ (\cref{ssec:DistanceMatrices}).
+We observe in \cref{ssec: p2_p3_benchmark} that the loss optimization problem \cref{prob:LossComputation} takes much longer to compute and the difference in time with binary decision problem \cref{prob:BinaryDecision} only increases as the mappers get bigger.
+However, the actual ILP optimization time for \cref{prob:LossComputation} is faster than \cref{prob:BinaryDecision}, giving us hope that by improving the computation of $D$, we can use the \cref{prob:LossComputation} for experiments in the future.
+Our current implementation performs a breadth-first search with a union–find data structure to compute distances independently at each level; we suspect that variants of all-pairs shortest paths algorithms could potentially compute these distances in a single sweep rather than level by level.

-In future work, we hope that this code and any future improvements can lead to new understanding and optimization of mapper graphs.
-For instance, the interleaving distance could be used to measure quality of parameters chosen in the mapper construction by either measuring how close a computed mapper graph is to either a ground truth.
-It would also be interesting to benchmark the classification done with the interleaving distance against existing graph distances.
-Once the computation time can be improved, a larger experiment comparing the MPEG-7 images as done in \cref{ssec:ClassificationMPEG7} would be very exciting.
+In future work, we hope that this code and any subsequent improvements will enable new insights and optimizations for mapper constructions.
+For example, the interleaving distance could serve as a measure of parameter quality by quantifying how close a computed mapper graph is to a ground truth.
+It would also be valuable to benchmark classifier performance using the interleaving distance against that of existing graph distances.
+Once computation times are reduced, a larger-scale experiment on the MPEG-7 dataset, as outlined in \cref{ssec:ClassificationMPEG7}, would be especially compelling.